CANADA STOCKS-TSX futures fall on weaker oil prices

 Reuters global stocks poll for Canada

-Canadian markets directory ($1 = C$1.35) (Reporting by Yoganand KN in Bengaluru; Editing by Amy Caren Daniel)
+Canadian markets directory ($1 = C$1.37) (Reporting by Yoganand KN; Editing by Subhranshu Sahu)